 - Immediately upon arrival at school

 - After diaper changing or toileting

-- After coming into contact with body fluids
+- After encountering body fluids

 - Before serving or preparing meals

 - After using the bathroom

 - After attending to a sick child

 - At other times as needed

 Soiled Clothing:

 Soiled clothing will be placed, without rinsing, in a plastic bag and returned to parents.
 Please provide a change of clothing for your child to keep in his/her cubby.